es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

         deps = [],
     )

-Thereby you can five it a arbitrary name.
+Thereby you can give it an arbitrary name.
 The scrs should include the path of your implemented "uploadExample.py".

 For uploading your bitfile you first have to build and run our main.c like explained in the [Getting Started Guide](GettingStartedGuide.md).